Coronavirus digest: Olympic chief postpones Tokyo trip | DW | 10.05.2021

 Meanwhile, calls to impose a nationwide lockdown grew in the country, increasing pressure on the Narendra Modi government.

-German vaccine maker BioNTech said Monday it would build a southeast Asia headquarters and manufacturing site in Singapore that could produce hundreds of millions of doses of vaccines based on its mRNA technology per year.
+German vaccine maker BioNTech said Monday it would build a southeast Asia headquarters and manufacturing site in Singapore that could produce hundreds of millions of doses of vaccines per year that are based on its mRNA technology.

 Construction of the manufacturing plant and a regional headquarters in Singapore will start this year, and the site could become operational by 2023, the company said in a statement.